Pauan/nulan/notes/Hyper-static scope.rst

 You, as a programmer, want to be able to use the same variable name for two different things.
 Most languages solve this in one of two ways:

 1) Everything is evaluated in a single namespace.
-This system is used by C, JavaScript, Ruby, Emacs Lisp, Arc, Scheme, and many others.
+This system is used by C, JavaScript, Emacs Lisp, Arc, Scheme, and many others.
 In these languages, name conflicts are common.
 That is, if two different programs use the same variable name, one of them will clobber the other, and thus the two programs *cannot* be used together.
 This has serious implications for libraries, which are supposed to be building blocks that you can freely mix and match together.

    These languages solve the problem by adding a prefix to all the variables that might cause collisions.
-For instance, if you're writing a library called "foobarqux", which defines the global variables ``yes``, ``no``, and ``maybe``, you might instead call them ``foobarqux_yes``, ``foobarqux_no``, ``foobarqux_maybe``
+For instance, if you're writing a library called "foobarqux", which defines the global variables ``yes``, ``no``, and ``maybe``, you might instead call them ``foobarqux_yes``, ``foobarqux_no``, and ``foobarqux_maybe``

    Effectively, by appending a unique identifier to all exposed variables, you prevent name collisions from occuring.
 This is not without its drawbacks, however.
 It is very verbose, making code harder to read and write.
 It also does not solve the problem of two different libraries that use the same prefix.
 For instance, there might be two different "foobarqux" libraries, which both use the "foobarqux" prefix.